AloXado320/sm64_isabelle64_old/README.md

 ## Compiler used

-By default the rom will compile a gcc build, this can be changed in Makefile in `COMPILER ?= gcc`

-It can be changed to `ido` but remember to do `make clean` if you do so.

-The final version of 1.3 will use GCC.
+GCC is used, ido support was dropped

 Tested on PJ64 1.6, PJ64 2.3, Mupen64

 It also works on console thanks to beta testers with Everdrive.

+## Bugs
+* For some reason `Makefile` doesn't define `NON_MATCHING`, so it's defined in `macros.h`
+* Koopa the Quick dialog is broken somehow

 ## Misc